hermish/cvx-graph-algorithms/README.md

     1. **Crude SDP-based Independent Set** [2]
     2. Greedy Independent Set Algorithm
     3. Spectral Algorithm for Independent Set

-This package also provides functions to generate graphs drawn from the planted independent set distribution and stochastic block model.

 ## Sample Usage